h-REA/hREA/README.md

 ## Setup

 1. Ensure you have all necessary [required software](./CONTRIBUTORS.md#required-software) installed.
 It is particularly important that you have [Nix](https://nixos.org) available in your `$PATH` if you wish to use the standard setup, otherwise advanced setup via Rustup and Cargo will be attempted.
 2. Run `yarn` from this directory to bootstrap the repo.
+As part of the install script you will be loaded into the project's Nix shell.
+Simply exit the shell to finish installation.

-3. Run `npm run shell` to bring all tooling online.
+Once configured, you should run `npm run shell` any time you're working on this project to bring all tooling online.

-**Note that if you want your editor tooling to work as expected you will generally have to run it from within one of these shells, as well as all other CLI commands.** In other words, run `npm run shell` before running any of the other NPM commands in this project's configuration.
+**Note that if you want your editor tooling to work as expected you will generally have to run it from within one of these shells, as well as all other CLI commands.** This excludes things like SSH which might need access to your homedir outside of the Nix sandbox.
+In other words:

+- Run `npm run shell` before running any of the other NPM commands in this project's configuration.
+- You may have issues running `git` and some other commands from within the Nix shell due to its reliance on privileged SSH configuration, but these can be run outside of Nix just fine.

 ## Contributing